USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        "value": "Emanifest.waste.br value"
      }
      ```
    - 3.2.
-The system sets Waste.br = true and stores it as a part of the manifest
+The system sets `Waste.br = true` and stores it as a part of the manifest

-4. If Waste.br == true and Waste.brInfo fields are provided, then the following applies:
+4. If `Waste.br == true` and Waste.brInfo fields are provided, then the following applies:

 5. Source Codes

    - 5.1.
 Validate Source Code

-     - 5.1.1.
-If the Source Code is not provided, the service generates the following warning:
+     - If the Source Code is not provided, the service generates the following warning:
        ```json
        {
          "message": "Field is not Provided",